AravindaDP/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 So it is safe to say that model is capable of handling cases where traffic sign is considerably covered with other objects.
 However we can see that confidence of the model is very low in such situations (It's quite amusing to see for the second image, model has come up with bumpy road as the 3rd guess which indeed would be the case with road works.
 And in fact road work sign contains a similar symbol to bumpy road symbol as part of it.)

 However at this stage it should be stressed that the uncertainty of model predictions are due to the features of traffic sign being partially covered.
-Where as model can confidently predict when traffic sign is more clear.
+Whereas model can confidently predict when traffic sign is clearer.

 This is evident in fourth image, the model is quite certain that this is a road work sign (probability of 0.991), and the image does contain a road work sign.
 The top five softmax probabilities were